DamienRobert/pkgbuild/README.md

 My PKGBUILDs.

-Most are available in aur, but some would not make sens to publish, like `rust_utils`.
+Most are available in aur, but some would not make sense to publish, like `rust_utils`.